TamakiControl/TakeHomeChallenge/README.md

 4. FinalProductSink
    Represents completed products leaving from the system.
 Only has an input.

+#### Residence Time
+Each unit optionally has a residence time, which is the amount of time it takes for previous inputs to clear from the system.
+For many continuous liquid based processes, the new input will mix with what is currently in the system, resulting in a fuzzy border between the two streams.
+This is loosely estimated in our model with a rough residence time estimation.
+So what S1a switches to S1b, both inputs will end up contributing until the residence time is over.
+Residence time is additive.
+So for each subsequent unit with a residence time, the input product will continue to remain in the system and become diluted for that longer period of time.

 ### Production Run `ProductionRun`
 Each production run contains product transfer information for some period of time that the plant ran for.
 These are typically about a day, but do not need to be a specific lenght of time.
 Each product movement is defined as a `ProductMovement`, which has its own start and end date and product quantity.